aldoprogrammer/AND-operator-js/README.md

 # AND-operator-js

 This one is for study.
 I learned it from youtube.
 So that I'll understand about js.
 Even if tht's only for the basic one.
 Like you have to walk in a small step.
+Then